Culture and wildlife of north east India

 Departing: Thursday 1 November 2018

 Duration: 18 days

-Northeast India is wedged between the borders of Bhutan, Myanmar, and Tibet, this little-visited outpost of India is a land of dense forests, meandering rivers, and sprawling tea gardens.
-The wildlife is rich, especially in the UNESCO-listed Kaziranga National Park, and 90% of the local population are adivasis, members of India’s indigenous tribes.
-From the colourfully-attired Apatanis, who live in rice-rich Arunachal Pradesh, to the Nagas, former head hunters known for their fierceness in battle, you will meet communities often side-lined in the narrative of modern India, but whose identity and traditions are a significant part of the Subcontinent’s cultural tapestry.
+North east India is wedged between the borders of Bhutan, Myanmar, and Tibet, this little-visited outpost of India is a land of dense forests, meandering rivers, and sprawling tea gardens.
+The wildlife is rich, especially in the UNESCO-listed Kaziranga National Park, and 90% of the local population are Adivasi, members of India’s indigenous tribes.
+From the colourfully-attired Apatanis, who live in rice-rich Arunachal Pradesh, to the Nagas, former head hunters known for their fierceness in battle, you will meet communities often sidelined in the narrative of modern India, but whose identity and traditions are a significant part of the subcontinent’s cultural tapestry.